jpegleg/dwarven-toolbox/README.md

 ## chisel file tools

+<b>These tools work with text (UTF-8) files only!
+Binary files will encrypt, but refuse to decrypt as the default decryption parses plaintext to UTF-8.</b>

 When using the `chiselon` and `chiseloff` tools, newlines will break the decryption because the entire file is read.
 So when writing the ciphertext files, take care to not let newlines in.

 ```